Groups, Orders, and Dynamics: General Definitions

 A nice consequence of the claim above is that every countable group of germs at the origin of homeomorphisms of the real line admits a realization (but not necessarily an ``extension''!) as a group of homeomorphisms of the interval.
-Notice that, conversely, $\mathrm{Homeo}_+([0,1])$ embeds into $\ger$.
-(This embedding is not obtained by looking at the germs of elements of $\mathrm{Homeo}_+([0,1])$ near the infinite --the homomorphism thus-obtained is not injective--, but by taking infinite copies of $\mathrm{Homeo}_+([0,1])$ in intervals accumulating the origin).
-Despite of this, the groups $\ger$ and $\mathrm{Homeo}_+([0,1])$ are non-isomorphic; see \cite{mann}.
-Actually, there is no nontrivial homomorphism from $\ger$ into $\mathrm{Homeo}_+([0,1])$.
-(See Example \ref{ex-rivas} for another --and simpler-- example of an uncountable left-orderable group that has no nontrivial action on the real line.) \end{rem}\end{small}
+Note that, in the opposite direction, $\mathrm{Homeo}_+([0,1])$ embeds into $\ger$.
+(This embedding is not obtained by looking at the germs of elements of $\mathrm{Homeo}_+([0,1])$ near the origin --the homomorphism thus-obtained is not injective--, but by taking infinitely many copies of $\mathrm{Homeo}_+([0,1])$ on intervals accumulating the origin).
+However, despite this embedding, Mann proved in \cite{mann} that the groups $\ger$ and $\mathrm{Homeo}_+([0,1])$ are non-isomorphic (see also Exercise \ref{ejer:otra} below).
+Actually, she proved that there is no nontrivial homomorphism from $\ger$ into $\mathrm{Homeo}_+([0,1])$.
+(See Example \ref{ex-rivas} for another --much simpler-- example of an uncountable left-orderable group that has no nontrivial action on the real line.) \end{rem}

+\begin{ejer} Recall that a {\bf \em polish group} is a topological group that admits a complete and separable metric that is compatible with the group topology.
+The group $\mathrm{Homeo}_+([0,1])$ endowed with the compact-open topology is easily seen to be polish.
+Following the steps below (taken from the work of Sch\"oner \cite{unpublished}), show that $\ger$ does not admit a polish topology, hence it does not embed into $\mathrm{Homeo}_+([0,1])$.

+(i) Show that for every subgroup $H$ of a polish group $G$, there exists a countable subgroup $\hat{H}$ of $H$ such that the centralizers of $H$ and $\hat{H}$ in $G$ coincide.

+(ii) Consider the group $H$ of $\ger$ defined as follows: For each positive integer $n$, let $\{T_{n,t}\}$ be a (nontrivial) topological flow supported on $I_n := [1/(n+1), 1/n]$ (for instance, the flow associated to a nonzero smooth vector field supported on $I_n$).
+Then define $H$ as the set of elements of $\ger$ having a representative that, for each $n \geq 1$, restricts to a time-$t_n$ map of te flow $\{ T_{n,t} \}$ for some $t_n \in \mathbb{Q}$.
+(Note that $H$ is isomorphic to the natural image of the direct product $\mathbb{Q}^{\mathbb{N}}$ in $\ger$.)
+Show that for every countable subgroup $\hat{H}$ of $H$, the centralizer of $\hat{H}$ in $G$ is strictly larger than that of $H$.

+{\underline{Hint.}} Fix a numbering $h_1,h_2,\ldots$ for representatives of the elements of $\hat{H}$, where each $h_i$ acts by a rational time of the flow $\{ T_{n,t} \}$ on every interval $I_n$.
+For simplicity, assume also that $h_1$ acts nontrivially on every $I_i$.
+For each positive integer $n$, consider the restrictions of $h_1,\ldots,h_n$ to the interval $I_n$.
+These restrictions generate a cyclic group; denote by $T_{n,t_n}$ a generator of it.
+Let $g_n$ be a nontrivial homeomorphism of $I_n$ that commutes with the map $T_{n,\, t_n}$, but not with $T_{n,\, t_n/2}$.
+Let $g \in \ger$ be the element represented by a homeomorphism whose restriction to each $I_n$ coincides with $g_n$.
+Prove that $g$ centralizes $\hat{H}$, and show that $g$ does not centralize $H$ by explicitly exhibiting an element $h \in H \setminus \hat{H}$ that does not commute with $g$. \end{ejer} \end{small}

-We do not know whether there is an analogue of the preceding example in higher dimensions.
+We do not know whether there is an analogue of Remark \ref{rem-germs} in higher dimensions.

 \vsp

 \begin{question} Does there exist a finitely-generated group of germs at the origin of homeomorphisms of the plane having no realization as a group of homeomorphisms of the plane~? \end{question}

 \vsp